-Officially opening in Spring of 2018, the redesigned LOVE Park is a high-quality space that prioritizes inclusivity and engagement.
+Officially opened in Spring of 2018, the redesigned LOVE Park is a high-quality public space that prioritizes inclusivity and engagement.

-The new design will provide critical greenspace, including a great lawn and two gardens with native plantings; an open viewshed of the Parkway and City Hall, well-designed seating and pathways, and public restrooms.
-A new fountain will feature a monumental jet and a basket-weave of jets with programmable up-lighting for a stunning visual display.
-The improvements will also increase safety and accessibility for both the garage and the Park.
+The new design provides critical green space, including a great lawn and two gardens with native plantings; an open viewshed of the Parkway and City Hall, well-designed seating and pathways, and public restrooms (to open early 2020).
+A new fountain features a monumental jet and a basket-weave of jets with programmable up-lighting for a stunning visual display.
+The improvements have increased the accessibility for both the garage and the Park.

-The new LOVE Park will also feature new activities, programs and amenities.
-Weekdays from 11am-3pm, a rotating line-up of five food trucks will set up shop for “Lunch in LOVE,” creating a delicious and fun outdoor food court.
-Café tables and chairs will be available adjacent to the trucks to accommodate the lunchtime visitors.
-Passive games, special events (including weddings), performances and a new restaurant in the Welcome Center building (expected Fall of 2018) will round out the experience for the thousands of people visiting the park each day.
+LOVE Park also features new activities, programs and amenities.
+Weekdays from 11am-3pm, a rotating line-up of food trucks creates a delicious and fun outdoor food court.
+Café tables and chairs are available adjacent to the trucks to accommodate lunchtime visitors.
+Passive games, special events (including weddings), performances and a new restaurant in the Welcome Center building (expected spring of 2020) will round out the experience for the thousands of people visiting the park each day.

 The Conservancy is leading fundraising efforts, including the development of a new Friends group, to afford the renovated park a high-level of maintenance, management and programming in the months and years to come.
 The organization is working closely with Philadelphia Parks & Recreation to create a slate of offerings that will ensure the renovated park is active and inviting for all.